 Myth #2: Love is all we need

-If we love each other enough, we’ll be able to solve any problems that come our way
+How very common this myth is!
+If we love each other enough, we’ll be able to solve any problems that come our way.
+If only it were true.

 This myth sets a lot of couples up for failure.
 The idea that two different people with different ideas about almost everything can figure out how to solve all their problems without any help is crazy.
 I mean, just read that sentence again.
 Different people.
 Different ideas.
 Solve all their problems.